"APPLE NEWS+" Charge on Your Statement: What It Means

 Frequently Asked Questions

-Why am I being charged APPLE NEWS+ every month?
+Why am I seeing APPLE NEWS+ on my statement every month?

-How do I request a refund for APPLE NEWS+?
+Can I get a refund for an APPLE NEWS+ charge?

 Your Legal Rights